tonybutzer/harmony-docs/documentation/source/12week.md

     - good code is always a journey
     - Organize Science by common interests in addition to projects
         - Promote non-silo Communication
+    - make it simple to install - advertise it

+## Future Classes
 - Model Analysis work Olena Boiko is working on for evapo
     - We will showcase these notebooks in a future class

+### Direct S3 or portal or something in between
 - STAC Assets
     - http (portal like)
     - s3://